Ironica/project-ironica/DEPLOY.md

 JDK version between 11 and 15 (inclusive) is required.
 Any other version (8 or 16) are not supported.
 According to your OS platform, you can use `choco`, `brew` or `apt-get` or other package manager to get the latest OpenJDK with `adoptopenjdk`.

+If you are on macOS and you have a copy of JDK 16, you might need to disable your `info.plist` in JDK 16 to enable your OS to detect an elder version of JDK.

+If you are on Windows, you might need to change your `path` in order to reflect correctly to a desired JDK version.

 #### Clone the project

 Ensure that you have `git` installed.